1991 Murcian regional election: Electoral system

 Each constituency was entitled to an initial minimum of one seat, with the remaining 40 allocated among the constituencies in proportion to their populations.

 Election date

 The term of the Regional Assembly of Murcia expired four years after the date of its previous election.
 Legal amendments earlier in 1991 established that elections to the Regional Assembly were to be fixed for the fourth Sunday of May every four years.
-The previous election was held on 10 June 1987, setting the election date for the Regional Assembly on Sunday, 26 May 1991.
+The previous election was held on 10 June 1987, setting the election date for the Regional Assembly on 26 May 1991.

-The Regional Assembly of Murcia could not be dissolved before the date of expiry of parliament except in the event of an investiture process failing to elect a regional president within a two-month period from the first ballot.
-In such a case, the Regional Assembly was to be automatically dissolved and a snap election called, with elected deputies merely serving out what remained of their four-year terms.
+The Regional Assembly of Murcia could not be dissolved before the expiration date of parliament except in the event of an investiture process failing to elect a regional president within a two-month period from the first ballot.
+In such a case, the Regional Assembly was to be automatically dissolved and a snap election called, with elected lawmakers serving the remainder of its original four-year term.